Pheng-AN/Nvivo-version-11-RuB.exe-error/README.md

    File → Clone Project → Export to Mac Version
    ```

-The `RuB.exe` utility is responsible for converting projects from Windows to macOS.
+The `RuB.exe` utility is responsible for converting projects from MacOS to Windows

 Possible causes: